oVirt/ovirt-site/source/feature/detailedquota.html.md

 ### Detailed Description

-When a User consume resources in the Data Center, such as creating a new virtual Disk on Storage Domain, or running VM with number of VCPU on a Host, the User is not limited, and can consume the maximum limit of the resources, by doing that, other users will be choked from using resources in the Data Center.
+When User consumes resources from the Data Center, such as creating a new virtual Disk on a specific Storage Domain, or running VM with multiple VCPU on a Host, the User is not limited, and can consume the maximum limit of the resources, by doing that, other users will be limited to use the resources of the Data Center.

-Quota is a feature which should provide the Administrator a better management way, for managing resources for different Users.
+Quota provides the Administrator a better management way, for managing resources allocation for Users in the Data Center.
-The feature allows the Administrator to manage and share the resources in the Data Center, more appropriately, and observe the resources in a more convenient way.
+The feature allows the Administrator to manage and share the resources in the Data Center, more appropriately, and will be able to monitor this resource uses more accurately.

 #### Entity Description